Salt & Nutrient Management Plan

 Task 9: Complete salt and nutrient management plan

 The Salt and Nutrient Management Plan Public Review Draft was released on May 18, 2016.
 A screen friendly version is avaiable here, and a higher resolution, print friendly version is available here.
-Public Comments will be accepted through June 10, 2016.
+Public Comments were accepted through June 24, 2016.

 Update, June 10, 2016